TomAston1996/backtesting-engine/README.md

 - Incorperate multiproccessing so that simualtions can run in parralel (imput JSON)
 - Add lightweight visualisation - plotly graphs
 - Add different ways to load data maybe a DataLoader class i.e. via yfinance or CSV
-- Add caching to data loader class
+- Make caching thread safe for multiprocessing
 - Add more strategies